-The Friends of Friendless Churches was formed in 1957 by a proud Welshman called Ivor Bulmer-Thomas to:
+The Friends of Friendless Churches was formed in 1957 by proud Welshman, Ivor Bulmer-Thomas.

 secure the preservation of churches and chapels, or of any part thereof, in the United Kingdom, whether belonging to or formerly used by the Church of England or by any other religious body … for public access and the benefit of the nation.Ivor Bulmer-Thomas